Khizary/STARK/README.md

 ### Main result

-> **Figure 3** (`assets/scout_main_result.png`) — Fixed-k accuracy curve (blue line) overlaid with vertical dashed lines showing where each SCOUT θ places its mean k.
+> **Figure 3** (`assets/scout_main_result.png`), Fixed-k accuracy curve (blue line) overlaid with vertical dashed lines showing where each SCOUT θ places its mean k.
 The shaded horizontal band marks the 70–73% accuracy plateau at k ∈ [128, 512].
 Each vertical line includes a ±1 std band showing per-token k variation.
 This is the core paper figure: it shows that θ=0.99 lands inside the plateau with 43% compression and sub-8.1° angular distortion per token.

 At θ=0.99, SCOUT selects a mean k of 437.8, which falls inside the empirical accuracy plateau [128, 512], achieves a cosine similarity of 0.9901, and compresses the per-category embedding by 43% relative to the uncompressed baseline.
-A single threshold value — with no per-dataset tuning of k — automatically reproduces the directional fidelity needed to stay in the high-accuracy region of the k-accuracy curve.
+A single threshold value, with no per-dataset tuning of k, automatically reproduces the directional fidelity needed to stay in the high-accuracy region of the k-accuracy curve.

 ### Generated artefacts